 Since Larry was a triathlete, I think it’s only proper that we include runners, cyclists, and swimmers in this campaign.
-Lately I’m running less and biking more, so I’m focusing my efforts on training for an epic gravel ride to honor Larry and raise money for costs related to his condition and treatment, but now I am seeking to provide emotional and financial support for Tammie, Larry's wife.
+Lately I’m running less and biking more, so I’m focusing my efforts on training for an epic gravel ride to honor Larry.
+Originally, I wanted to raise money for costs related to his condition and treatment, but now I am seeking to provide emotional and financial support for Tammie, Larry's wife.

 I’d love for others to join me in “doing it for Larry” – pick your sport, set a big goal, and invite your friends to give to support Larry.
 Or if sport is not your thing, just give!
 Thanks to the generosity of the I Do It For Foundation, every dime goes directly to Larry – no transaction/processing fees deducted from your gift.